Nakibinge of Buganda

-Nakibinge Kagali was Kabaka (King) of the Kingdom of Buganda, between 1524 and 1554 AD.
-He was the 8th Kabaka of Buganda.
+Nakibinge Kagali was the 8th Kabaka (King) of the Kingdom of Buganda, between 1524 and 1554 AD.

 Claim to the throne

-He was the eldest son of Kabaka Kayima Sendikaddiwa, the seventh Kabaka of Buganda, who reigned from 1494 until 1524.
+He was the son of Kabaka Kayima Sendikaddiwa, the seventh Kabaka of Buganda, who reigned from 1494 until 1524.
 Kabaka Nakibinge ascended the throne upon the death of his father in 1524.
 He established his capital at Bumbu Hill.

 During his reign, Nakibinge launched attacks on Bulemezi, which roused the attention of the Omukama of Bunyoro.
 In the ensuing years, the war raged on, and the heavy attacks of the Banyoro forced Nakibinge to seek military aid from the Islands of Ssesse.
 However, this boost in military force only guaranteed victory for a brief moment for Nakibinge.

 Despite penetrating further into Bunyoro territory, the Banyoro regrouped and drove Nakibinge's army from Bunyoro.
 The Banyoro chased his troops through Bulemezi, Kyaddondo and Mawokota.